 |Deferred Revenue (Credit)||$4,200|

 - We can pictorially present the data as follows:

 - As and when the magazines are sold, the revenue is recorded, and the deferred revenue (liability) decreases.

-Say a company provides services on contract basis & it takes full amount in advance.
+Say a company provides services on a contract basis & it takes the full amount in advance.
 The company also assures its services through a refund mechanism wherein it will refund the amount for that month in case services are not provided.

-Say rate of a one-year contract is $10500.
+Say the rate of a one-year contract is $10500.
 On January 1, 2020, the company records a receipt of $ 10500.
 As and when services are performed, it raises invoices to the party & adjusts the deferred revenue account.